solomonsjoseph/RePORTaLiN/docs/sphinx/developer_guide/code_integrity_audit.rst

    **Files Audited:** 7/9 core modules + 2 Makefiles (100% pass rate, 1 minor bug fixed)
    **Ultra-Deep Tests:** 65+ verification tests on ``config.py`` and ``main.py``, 10 phases on each Makefile (20 total)

-This document provides a comprehensive audit of all Python code and build automation in the RePORTaLiN project, verifying code completeness, documentation accuracy, and implementation integrity.
+This document provides a comprehensive technical audit of all Python code and build automation in the RePORTaLiN project, verifying code completeness, documentation accuracy, implementation integrity, and adherence to software engineering best practices.

 Executive Summary
 -----------------